-Hey guys, wanna hear a secret?
+Wanna hear a secret?
 Singapore on a budget is possible.
 I promise.
 I’ve done it twice!
 So after my recent visit, I thought I’d write this Singapore budget travel guide to help anyone else visiting the supposed ‘most expensive city in the world’ and worried about its costs.
 You can still enjoy travel in Singapore with very little money – and this post will show you how!

 I’m going to cover where to stay in Singapore on a budget, cheap eats in Singapore, budget hotels in Singapore, the best hostels in Singapore and free things to do in Singapore.
 There’s plenty of them, more than enough to fill up 2 days in Singapore or longer!